Wedding Photography at Bromley Civic Centre/Register Office

 Wedding Ceremony Photography at Bromley Civic Centre

-As the following images demonstrate, I move around discretely and photograph from many angles.
+As the following images demonstrate, I move around discretely to photograph from many angles.
 The Bromley registrars are fantastic because they allow the photographer to move around.

 The ceremony lasts approximately twenty minutes, giving me ample time to capture a good account of this legal part of your day.